 Annette has always had a deep love for animals and wildlife for as long as she can remember.
 Although she worked in healthcare for most of her life, she has always been a voice for animals in need.
 She came across Seacrest Wolf Preserve online and visited as a guest several times before beginning to volunteer here.
 Her clear dedication and passion led us to offering her a job at Seacrest.
 Annette feels blessed to work with the Seacrest Wolves and feels they have truly changed her life.
 When she is not at Seacrest, she enjoys being outside and spending time with her rescued pets.

 First Ambassador Pack

 This pack of Ambassador Gray Wolves is usually the first pack you will meet on your visit.
-The pack currently has 5 members: Yuma (9 years old), Pawnee (3 years old), Iasha (2 years old), Dreamer (2 years old), and Amerika (2 years old).
+The pack currently has 4 members: Pawnee (4 years old), Iasha (3 years old), Dreamer (3 years old), and Amerika (3 years old).
 Iasha, Dreamer and Amerika are siblings.
 Iasha and Dreamer absolutely love meeting our guests; we call them the Seacrest Greeting Committee!
-Yuma and Pawnee have gentle souls and enjoy getting rubs and loves from our guests.
+Amerika and Pawnee have gentle souls and enjoy getting rubs and loves from our guests.
 Amerika is the shy girl of the pack.
-She is stunning and very curious of our guests, but does not always feel brave enough to interact with guest.
+She is stunning and very curious of our guests, but does not always feel brave enough to interact with guests.
 However, when Amerika does share her attention and love, she always captures the hearts of Seacrest guests.